 - Greek Orthodoxy.
 The Greek Orthodox Church considers cremation a desecration of the body.
 The deceased must be buried in the ground; embalming is a common practice.
 Organ donations and autopsies are allowed.

 - Judaism.
 The Jewish faith prioritizes returning the full body to earth promptly.
 Although cremation is contrary to Jewish tradition, contemporary Jewish families are becoming more open to the practice.
 Traditional Jewish funeral tradition calls for a simple wood casket, sometimes with holes in the bottom.
 If a vault is used, it may have holes in the bottom or no bottom at all (depending on cemetery regulations and community customs).

-- Islamism.
+- Islam.
 Islamic law is very specific about the way a member of the Muslim faith is to be prepared for burial, beginning with a ritual washing.
 Muslims do not practice cremation, and Islamic law is very specific in its directions for burial.
 Muslims are to be buried in a Muslim cemetery or in a special Muslim section of a community cemetery.

 - Buddhism.
 Buddhists often choose cremation, although some families select full-body burial.

 - Hinduism.
 Hindus believe that cremation liberates the soul of the deceased, who may linger if the physical body remains.
 The sooner the body is cremated (often within 24 hours of death), the sooner the person can begin his or her next journey.